TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Tea/Model.rst

     The **title** of the table tea

 Strings starting with :php:`LLL:` will be localized.
-See :ref:`Extension localization`.
+See chapter :ref:`Extension localization <extension_localization>`.
 All other strings would be output as strings.
 You could also write:

 .. code-block:: php
    :caption: EXT:tea/Configuration/TCA/tx_tea_domain_model_product_tea.php